AiyionPrime/speed-glass/README.md

 `speed-glass` has currently two modes.
 The first does not require a login and is called using `speed-glass --info`, which returns every info available without credentials including internet connection status and bandwidth, if unlocked.

-The second one is a dhcp glass, which lists current and still known, but gone devices, which have either still a valid lease or a static assignment.
+The second one is a dhcp glass, which lists current as well as still known, but gone devices, which have either still a valid lease or a static assignment.
 Legacy IP is supported, as well as info about how the devices are connected (wired, 2.4- or 5GHz).

 For now, calling `speed-glass` gives the currently fatest possible glance over your network using these routers.

 ## passwords

-There is no option to give the password per commandlineparameters in order to preserver users to log it in their history, too easily.
+There is no option to give the password via commandline-parameters in order to preserve users to log it in their history, too easily.

-If you still want the comfort of not entering it any time you'd like to assess your netowrk, use a password file;
-it's encouraged to use some sort of disk- ore home-encryption.
+If one still wants the comfort of not entering it any time one'd like to assess the network, use of a password file is encouraged; as well as it is to use some sort of disk- or home-encryption.

 However.
 This tool looms for a file called `.speedport_password` in the current directory, or in `~/.config/speedport/.password`, as fallback.